 If the SSA has not made a PD decision within six months, the presumptive disability payments will stop.
 If the SSA denies the disability claim, you are not responsible for repaying money received because of the presumptive disability.

 The appeals process can take a long time for approval

 The first level of appeal is known as a Reconsideration.
 Because a reconsideration looks at much of the same information already gathered during an initial application process, plus any new evidence or medical records you want to submit to bolster your claim, the average time for a decision on a Reconsideration is about 60 days.
-This length of time can vary though, depending on the case, what files are requested and complexity of the files that need to be reviewed.
+This length of time can vary, depending on the case, what files are requested, and the complexity of the files to review.

 You have 65 days from the time of your initial denial to start the appeal process.
-To do so, you must submit a Request for Reconsideration, Form SSA 561, an Appeal Disability Report, Form SSA 3441 and a Medical Release, Form SSA 827.
-Social Security will forward these forms to your particular state disability agency, most times known as Disability Determination Services, or DDS, although each state may have a slightly different name for their agency.
+To do so, you must submit a Request for Reconsideration, Form SSA 561, an Appeal Disability Report, Form SSA 3441, and a Medical Release, Form SSA 827.
+Social Security will forward these forms to your particular state disability agency, most times known as Disability Determination Services, or DDS.
+However, each state may have a slightly different name for its agency.